Thurler/touhou-labyrinth-2-speedrun/item/chests.md

 ## <a id="chest-list"></a>Treasure Chest List

 Any treasure located in floor A that can only be obtained after reaching floor B will be listed as a treasure from floor B. Collected treasure is represented with an `O`.
 Neglected treasure is represented with an `X`.
+Treasures that may be skipped depending on random drops are marked with `?`.
 Route names are shortened to reduce table space.
 Legend:

 * Ame-no-Murakumo (NG) = AnM
 * Ame-no-Murakumo (NG+) = AnM+